Don’t leave kids behind during your family adventure holidays in Sri Lanka, from backwaters of Sri Lanka to Yala national park.

 Visiting hot wells

 Mahapalessa hot wells near Hambantota is the most popular hot wellspring in southern Sri Lanka, four tanks are filled up with warm water in different temperatures.
 Here, families can enjoy a refreshing bath with the natural warm water, in the backdrop of the photogenic woody surrounding; it is tempting to see the bubbling warm water coming from the deep down.

 The wildlife of Sri Lanka accounts for some of Sri Lanka’s memorable and magical family holiday experiences.
 Large tract of the rocky outcrop of southern Sri Lanka is up for exploration in the Yala national park, the second biggest national park on the island, which is the best leopards spotting jungle in the world.
 The vast, tract of dry zone forest, grassy flatland, large monolith rocks, lakes, sandy beaches, and hundreds of creatures are best viewed in safari jeep ride.

-This is one of the short tours offered by Seerendipity tours, especially for families.
-2 days tour traversing the southern beaches, this tour takes in Hummanaya, Yala national park, Whale watching as well as Galle fortress.
+2 days family adventure southern Sri Lanka is one of the popular short tours offered by Seerendipity tours, especially for families.
+2 days Sri Lanka tour traversing the southern beaches, this tour takes in Galle, Hummanaya, Yala national park, Whale watching as well as Matara fortress.